Rust-Simply/idiomatic-rust-in-simple-steps/src/intro.md

-# Idiomatic Rust In Simple Steps
+# Idiomatic Rust in Simple Steps

 Welcome to IRISS 👁️🦀